pschool-in/curriculum/content/science/earth-5.md

 2. The world's smallest country, the Vatican City, is in Europe.
 3. The Volga is one of the longest rivers in Europe.
 4. Finland, in Europe, is called the 'Land of Lakes;.
-5. Countries in Europe: France, Spain, United Kingdom, Germany, Norway, Austria, Greece, Spain, Portugal and Italy.
+5. Major countries in Europe: France, Spain, United Kingdom, Germany, Norway, Austria, Greece, Spain, Portugal and Italy.

 ### Australia